Knights Of Guinevere Character Sheets With Hero Profiles And Ability Guides

 Bulwark + Vanguard + Mystic: stable frontline, sustained DPS, reliable control.

-Bulwark + Skirmisher + Healer: high single-target output with survivability for extended fights.
+Bulwark + Skirmisher + Healer delivers strong single-target damage with enough survivability for long fights.

-Vanguard + Skirmisher + Mystic: aggressive skirmishing with layered crowd control.
+Vanguard + Skirmisher + Mystic creates an aggressive skirmish lineup with layered control.

 Progression milestones and recommended choices: